 Seguro Popular, a public insurance scheme offering access to a comprehensive package of services, is the most important component of Mexico's Systems of Social Protection in Health.

 The major government-sponsored health insurance schemes include Seguro Popular and the Social Security scheme.
 In 2004, Mexico implemented a public health insurance scheme (Seguro Popular) to provide health protection to the population not covered by social security.
-Ten years after implementation, it has been able to affiliate most of its target population.
-However, access to effective high quality healthcare is currently a barrier to achieving effective UHC.
+Ten years after implementation, 75% of the population is covered by health insurance.
+However, access to effective, high quality, and timely healthcare is currently a barrier to achieving effective UHC.
 The Ministry of Health is currently implementing several reforms to address these challenges and achieve effective UHC.

 by Nick Webster, the National